multiscale-cosim/TVB-NEST/README.md

 - local installation : the script is only an example of local installation in an environment where you don't have super user right.
 WARNING : It should not be used in your computer.

-If you install in your computer, you should look at the configuration file of the deepest installation, the local installation or the singularity configuration.\
+If you install in your computer, you should look at the configuration file of the singularity configuration or the local installation.\
 The installation is not for the moment standardize.\
 For testing your installation, you should look at the section [Test](#tests) or the folder tests.